scale-it/algo-builder/packages/web/README.md

     };
     let response = await web.executeTransaction(txParams);

-This code will make the transaction, let the user sign it using algosigner and send to to the network.
+This code will make the transaction, let the user sign it using algosigner and send it to the network.

 You can also use `web.sendTransaction()` or `web.signTransaction()` from react app.